cin-thu/hometest/README.md

   - Github username
   - Github link
   - Actions: Delete and download (just for show, no actions needed)
 - Each row can be selected, and you can select multiple rows.
-Please refer to design for more information.
+Please refer to design for more information
+- The table can be sorted by ID and username (alphabetically).
+Please note that Github api doesn't support this, so you must do this on client side

 ### About the code
 #### Do's